akoumoundouros/StripeIntegration/README.txt

 3. Copy these values into Services/AppConfig.cs

 Testing
-1. Run the project and enter the details of Stripe test cards https://stripe.com/docs/testing
+1. Run the project then select a product.
+2. Using the test CC details provided, click purchase.
-2. Check the Stripe dashboard payments page
+3. Check the Stripe dashboard payments page for payment confirmation.